 - Studio principals will have clearly defined aims and goals.
-The benefits an individual student can expect to receive through staff's conscientious implementation of these aims and gaols will be clearly stated.
+The benefits an individual student can expect to receive through staff's conscientious implementation of these aims and goals will be clearly stated.

-- Studio principals will make sure that the school and its staff is capable of providing any services claimed.
+- Studio principals will make sure that the school and its staff are capable of providing any services claimed.

 - Studio principals will provide effective assessment procedures and will ensure that students and parents receive, or have access to, advice when necessary.